NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/controllers/dependency-injection.md

    ````

+> [!NOTE]
-Note: In the above listing, we are configuring the application to read the settings from a JSON-formatted file.
+> In the above listing, we are configuring the application to read the settings from a JSON-formatted file.
 You can also configure the settings entirely in code, as is shown in the commented code above.
 See [Configuration](../../fundamentals/configuration.md) for further configuration options.

 Once you've specified a strongly-typed configuration object (in this case, `SampleWebSettings`) and added it to the services collection, you can request it from any Controller or Action method by requesting an instance of `IOptions<T>` (in this case, `IOptions<SampleWebSettings>`).
 The following code shows how one would request the settings from a controller: